 - Computer science

-BA vs. BS in Psychology: Which Is Right for Me?
+BA vs. BS in Psychology: Which One Fits You?

-- Are interested in working as a counselor, psychologist, social worker, or therapist
+- Are interested in counseling, social work, or therapy-adjacent roles

-- Want to go into the workforce right after completing their undergraduate degree.
+- Plan to go straight into the workforce after your bachelor’s

-- Are planning to earn a graduate degree in psychology.
+- Already know you want a graduate degree in psychology

-- Are planning to go to medical school.
+- Are you planning to apply to medical school

 - Goal 1: Knowledge Base in Psychology